open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 * An example of compatibility checker plugin to ensure successive versions of the same Telemetry Schema follow specified compatibility rules.

-Additional tools are anticipated to be developed by the broader community, leveraging the standardized format of the Resolved Telemetry Schema.
+Additional plugins and tools are anticipated to be developed by the broader community, leveraging the OTel Weaver Plugin System and the standardized format of the Resolved Telemetry Schema.

 ## Links